 Health Walks are aimed at inactive people who would benefit most from doing more physical activity.
 This can include people who haven’t been active for a while and would like to start again, people recovering from ill health or who are managing a long-term condition and anyone who’s been told by a health professional that they would benefit from being more active.

-Health walkers can enjoy a whole range of benefits including increased fitness, improved mood and increased social interactions with local people and the local area.
+Those joining a local walk enjoy a whole range of benefits including increased fitness, improved mood and increased social interactions with local people and the local area.
 Walking requires no special equipment or expense and is the ideal way for most people to become more active.

 Read our success stories to find out what our walkers have enjoyed most about being part of their local Health Walk.